derek73/python-nameparser/docs/usage.rst

 The HumanName class can try to get the correct representation of initials.
 Initials can be tricky as different format usages exist.
-If you want to exclude on of the name parts from the initials, you can use the initials format by chainging :py:attr:`~nameparser.config.Constants.initials_format` Three attributes exist for the format, `first`, `middle` and `last`.
+To exclude any of the name parts from the initials, change the initials format string:
+:py:attr:`~nameparser.config.Constants.initials_format`
+Three attributes exist for the format, `first`, `middle` and `last`.